GregTheMadMonk/crack-life-chrome-soundboard/README.md

 #
 So, I'm here to bring some [light] fun in you [life] browser.

-Install it and have fun.
+Install it and have fun :)
+_Sadly, I am too greedy to pay $5 to Google, so in order to install it you have to enable developer mode and load it unpacked in chrome://extensions.
+Sorry for that._

 This extension is in testing phase, so some bugs may appear and **_must_** be **_reported_**!